ExpressGateway/express-gateway.io/docs/policies/oauth2.md

 ---

 ### Description
-The OAuth 2.0 policy follows the RFC-6749 standard: https://tools.ietf.org/html/rfc6749
+The OAuth 2.0 policy follows the [RFC-6749 standard][rfc-6749-standard].

 Express Gateway plays the role of both resource server and authorization server.
-In order to use the basic authentication policy, there must be consumers registered and an oauth credential created for them.
+In order to use this policy, consumers must be created and an `oauth2` credential created for them.

-OAuth 2.0 policy will listen on the following endpoints:
+The OAuth 2.0 policy will listen on the following endpoints:

 * /oauth2/authorize
     * Endpoint to provision authorization codes for the Authorization Code flow, or the access token for the Implicit Grant flow.
 Only POST is supported.